Frequently Asked Questions About Reconstructive Transplantation

 What is reconstructive transplantation?

-How are reconstructive face and hand transplants performed?
+How are reconstructive hand transplants performed?

 Hand transplantation is complex because the human hand consists of 27 bones, 28 muscles, 3 major nerves, 2 major arteries, and multiple tendons, veins, and soft tissue.